 The new age, the age of the Spirit, preached by Jesus, so evident in the Letters of the New Testament, had begun.

-(Source: Article by G.W.
-Grogan, Eerdmans' Handbook of the Bible)
+(Sources: Article by G.W.
+Grogan, Eerdmans' Handbook of the Bible: Wiersbe's Expository Outlines)